AbsaOSS/cobrix/README.md

 ## Changelog
 - #### 2.10.3 to be release soon.
-   - [#837](https://github.com/AbsaOSS/cobrix/pull/837) Fixed "PIC SVPP9(5) COMP-3" values decoding when the scale factor is negative.
+   - [#839](https://github.com/AbsaOSS/cobrix/pull/839) Added `variable_size_occurs = "pad_record"` for fixed-size records where `OCCURS DEPENDING ON` arrays use variable physical storage and the remaining record is padded.

 - #### 2.10.2 released 15 April 2026.
    - [#837](https://github.com/AbsaOSS/cobrix/pull/837) Fixed "PIC SVPP9(5) COMP-3" values decoding when the scale factor is negative.